 Operational Deflection Shapes

 An Operational Deflection Shape (ODS) represents the deformation pattern of a structure at a specific frequency when it is subjected to operational forces.
-Unlike traditional mode shapes, which are derived from theoretical models or controlled experiments, ODSs are obtained from measurements taken while the structure is in operation.
+Unlike traditional mode shapes, which are derived from theoretical models or controlled experiments, ODS are obtained from measurements taken while the structure is in operation.
 This makes them particularly useful for understanding how a structure behaves under real-world conditions.
-If the structure under consideration is lightly damped, ODSs can approximate mode shapes, providing insights into the dynamic characteristics of the structure.
+If the structure under consideration is lightly damped, ODS can approximate mode shapes, providing insights into the dynamic characteristics of the structure.

 1 Extracting ODS from measured data